 Who inspires you as a chef?

-I really like Zeb Stevenson and what he’s doing at Redbird.
+I really like chef Zeb Stevenson.
 He puts a lot of love into his food and you can taste it.
 What Duane [Kulers) and Omar [Ferrer] are doing over at Pollo Primo and Supremo Taco is also great.
-All three restaurants feature super specialized menus and don’t overcomplicate things.
+Both restaurants have super specialized menus and don’t overcomplicate things.

 Favorite off-the-clock meal